harishaaram/Topic-Modeling/README.md

 # Examination of Federal Reserve Meeting Minutes
-### 1. Understand the relative proportions of concepts through time - using Latent Dirichlet Allocation (LDA).
+1. **Understand the relative proportions of concepts through time - using Latent Dirichlet Allocation (LDA).**
-### 2. Determine the influence of different policymakers on the minutes of meeting data - using Latent Semantic Analysis (LSA) .
+2. **Determine the influence of different policymakers on the minutes of meeting data - using Latent Semantic Analysis (LSA).**

 ## Team:
     1. Harish Gandhi Ramachandran - Master's in computer science